smart-on-fhir/health-cards-dev-tools/README.md

  - *healthcard*: a health card file
  - *qrnumeric*: a numeric QR code encoding a health card
  - *qr*: a QR code image encoding a health card
- - *jwkset*: a JSON Web Key (JWK) Set, encoding the issuer public signing key
+ - *jwkset*: a JSON Web Key (JWK) Set, encoding the issuer public signing key.
+This superceedes downloading the key from the well-known location.

 The tool outputs validation information, depending on the verbosity level, in particular, the parsed FHIR bundle is printed at the `info` verbosity log level.
 The tool tries to continue parsing the artefact even if a warning or error occurred.
 Certain errors can be suppressed from the output using the `--exclude` option.